 The basilica will remain open from 9 a.m. to 7 p.m. to all.
 It will also be possible to hug to the Apostle and descend to the crypt.
 Visits to the Portico de la Gloria and the museum will also be maintained.
 The Cathedral hopes to have Pilgrim masses return to normal in the Cathedral within twelve months.

-Our friends in the Church of England in Santiago have the following services.
-More information can be found at http://egeria.house/updates.
+Our friends in the Church of England in Santiago are closed until April 2020.
+More information can be found at http://egeria.house.